 - How long has Kolej MARA Seremban been offering the A Level programme?

-This July 2018 intake is the nineteenth batch.
+This July 2020 intake is the twentieth batch.

 - How was the performance of the A-level students previously?